 Inheritance patterns in CMT

-Although CMT can look very similar to an acquired neuropathy — a type of nerve damage caused by diabetes, immunological abnormalities or exposure to certain chemicals or drugs — it isn’t caused by anything a person does, and it isn’t contagious.
-It’s hereditary, meaning that it can be passed down through a family from one generation to the next.
+Although CMT can look very similar to an acquired neuropathy — a type of nerve damage caused by diabetes, immunological abnormalities, or exposure to certain chemicals or drugs — it is not caused by anything a person does, and it is not contagious.
+It is hereditary, meaning that it can be passed down through a family from one generation to the next.

 Because of these features, CMT is sometimes called hereditary motor and sensory neuropathy (HMSN).
-Some doctors also use the old-fashioned name peroneal muscular atrophy, which refers to atrophy of the peroneal muscle in the lower leg.
+Some doctors also use the older name, peroneal muscular atrophy, which refers to atrophy of the peroneal muscle in the lower part of the leg.

-CMT can run in a family, even when there’s no obvious family history.
-In part, this is because CMT can be inherited in three different ways that aren’t always easy to trace through a family tree: X-linked, autosomal dominant and autosomal recessive.
+CMT can run in a family, even when there is no obvious family history.
+In part, this is because CMT can be inherited in three different ways — X-linked, autosomal dominant, and autosomal recessive — that are not always easy to trace through a family tree.

-X-linked means that the genetic defect (or mutation) is located on the X chromosome.
+X-linked inheritance means that the genetic defect (or mutation) is located on the X chromosome.
 In females, who have two X chromosomes, a normal copy of the gene on one chromosome can often compensate (at least partially) for the defective copy.
-Therefore, X-linked diseases usually affect males more severely than females, because males only have one X chromosome.
-X-linked diseases (like CMTX) can’t be passed from father to son.
+Therefore, X-linked diseases usually affect males more severely than females, because males have only one X chromosome.
+X-linked diseases (like CMTX) cannot be passed from father to son.

 When CMT is passed on in an autosomal dominant pattern, it can be easy to recognize in the family tree.
 In contrast, X-linked or autosomal recessive types of CMT might seem to occur “out of the blue.”
-But in reality, the mother or both parents might be carriers who silently harbor a genetic mutation.
-Many parents have no idea they’re carriers of a disease until they have a child with the disease.
+In reality, the mother or both parents might be carriers who silently harbor a genetic mutation.
+Many parents have no idea they are carriers of a disease until they have a child with the disease.